Prayag-09/NexNote/README.md

-# Notion - 2nd Brain for everyone
+# nexnote - A 2nd Brain for everyone